joharkhan99/hmpl/www/app/docs/getting-started.md

 ### 1. Create an HMPL template

-Inside the `src` directory, create a new folder named `hmpl`.
-Then, create a file named `HelloWorld.hmpl` inside the `hmpl` folder and add the following code:
+Create a file named `HelloWorld.hmpl` inside `src/hmpl/` and add the following code:

 ```hmpl
 <div>